-Virtually every awesome sales page or email funnel uses this phrase at some point, to paint a vivid picture that evokes the audience's big aspirations and hopes.
+Virtually every awesome sales page or email funnel uses this word at some point, to paint a vivid picture that evokes the audience's big aspirations and hopes.

 And if you're stuck on what exactly that picture might look like, have a go at using what I call the "one jump ahead" rule.

 This is where you consider what you're offering, and then think one jump ahead (or even multiple jumps ahead!) into your customer's future.⠀⠀⠀⠀⠀⠀⠀⠀⠀